 5. Article 18.38 of CPTPP Agreement: Each Party shall disregard at least information contained in public disclosures used to determine if an invention is novel or has an inventive step, if the public disclosure:

-- was made by the patent applicant or by a person that obtained the information directly or indirectly from the patent applicant; and
+- was made by the patent applicant or by a person that obtained the information directly or indirectly from the patent applicant;

 - occurred within 12 months prior to the date of the filing of the application in the territory of the Party.

 As stipulated in Article 60.
-3) of IP Law 2005, amended and supplemented in 2009 (2)an invention shall not be considered having lost its novelty if it is published by the person having the right to register it or by the person getting direct or indirect information from the person who have the right to register it and such disclosure is made not over 12 months before filing application for registration (excluding priority date)
+3) of IP Law 2005, amended and supplemented in 2009 (2), an invention shall not be considered having lost its novelty if it is published by the person having the right to register it or by the person getting direct or indirect information from the person who have the right to register it and such disclosure is made not over 12 months before filing application for registration (excluding priority date)

 How to apply according to CPTPP Agreement from 14/01/2019: The information publicly disclosed in the above-mentioned case will not be taken as cited document (no part of “technical status”) to identify the novelty or invention of related patent.